vogelito/glacierprotocol/_docs/overview/multi-signature-security.md

   of accidental key loss.
 ---

-Central to our security protocols is a technique called "multisignature security."
+Central to our security protocol is a technique called "multisignature security."
 You'll need a quick primer on this topic to understand the CryptoGlacier protocol.